Mesoblastic Nephroma Imaging

 CT scanning is not useful as an antenatal imaging modality because of exposure to ionizing radiation and the use of intravenous contrast.
 Postnatally, the same disadvantages exist.
 In addition, accurate delay after contrast injection may be difficult to determine because of the small volume of contrast used in neonates.
 The soft tissue contrast in this age group is also limited, because of the lack of peritoneal fat.
 In older patients, CT would also require sedation.

-MRI is being increasingly used as a prenatal diagnostic tool, but it is still considered experimental.
+MRI is being increasingly used as a prenatal diagnostic tool.
 Antenatal MRI examination may be limited by fetal motion and maternal discomfort.
 In addition, MRI may require sedation, as the typical exam times are longer.
 Intravenous contrast may be required to fully characterize the tumor.

 Computed Tomography